 Sea buckthorn (Hippophaë rhamnoides L.) belongs to the Elaeagnaceae olive family and is a fruiting and deciduous shrub.
 In some countries, inter alia, Germany, Finland, Czech Republic, Ukraine, Estonia, Belarus, Latvia, Russia, China, Japan, Slovakia, Chile, and Canada, sea buckthorn is used on an industrial scale.
 Application of sea buckthorn for therapeutic purposes is derived from Tibetan and Mongolian medicine and ancient Greece, but healthful properties of compounds from this plant are currently being researched.
 Studies conducted on cardiac patients proved that flavonoids from sea buckthorn contributed to lowering total cholesterol, triacylglycerides and the low-density lipoprotein (LDL) fraction and increasing the high-density lipoprotein (HDL) fraction.
-The cardioprotective effect of sea buckthorn berries reduced levels of serum glucose, serum triglyceride and serum cholesterol in mice, and effects on glycometabolism may be associated with glycogenesis [1].
+The cardioprotective effect of sea buckthorn intake can be attributed to its content of flavonoids and ß-sitosterol.
+Flavonol extracts from sea buckthorn berries reduced levels of serum glucose, serum triglyceride and serum cholesterol in mice, and effects on glycometabolism may be associated with glycogenesis [1].

 Currently Poland is becoming one of the major countries in Europe interested in growing sea buckthorn on an industrial scale.
 So far, analysis of phenolic compounds in reference to anticholinergic activity in sea buckthorn has not been carried out.
 In this context, the first aim of this paper was detailed identification and quantification of phenolic compounds from berries of selected H. rhamnoides cultivars grown in Poland.
-The second objective was to assess the anticholinergic activity of berries and to determine the correlations between the composition and pro-health potential, as well as to establish the activity of the phenolic fraction in relation to the ABTS++ reagent by online HPLC-PDA analysis.
+The second objective was to assess the anticholinergic activity of berries and to determine the correlations between the composition and pro-health potential, as well as to establish the activity of the phenolic fraction in relation to the ABTS++ reagent by on-line HPLC-PDA analysis.